robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

 Note: Pass the house name/number plus the name of the street with the postcode parameter, wrapped in double quotes.
-Check the address in the web site first.
+Check the address on the website first.
 This version will only pick the first SHOW button returned by the search or if it is fully unique.
-The search is not very predictable (e.g. house number 4 returns 14,24,4,44 etc.).

 ---